lycheeverse/remaps/README.md

 2. **URL Mapping**: Change the protocol and base domain components of the URL from `file://local/path` to `https://www.my-deployed-site.com` (or `http://`).

 ```
-lychee --base https://www.my-deployed-site.com  --remap '(.*).md $1.html' index.md
+lychee --base https://www.my-deployed-site.com  --remap '(.*)\.md $1.html' index.md
 ```

-This can be useful when working with github sites.
+This can be useful when working with github sites that are generated from markdown.

 The lychee documentation itself can be tested in this manner; from the root of the repo cloned from https://github.com/lycheeverse/lycheeverse.github.io, execute: